tupolov/cfp/README.md

 - Standardizes faction and group configurations for the community
 - Follows best practice configuration and implementation using CBA and ACE3 standards
 - Full support for ZEUS, ALiVE, ACE3 and VCOM
+- CFP Ultimate will enhance the CFP factions and introduces 32 new factions/sub-factions based on common community addons taking the total new or enhanced factions to over 100!

 ## CFP Factions